Paranoia Excessory Pack

 Paranoia Excessory Pack is a 1987 role-playing game supplement for Paranoia published by West End Games.

 Contents

-Paranoia Excessory Pack includes three copies of the following forms in triplicate: the R&D Experimental Equipment report form, the Equipment/Weapon/Vehicle request Form, and the Treason form.
+Paranoia Excessory Pack is a supplement which provides three copies of the following forms in triplicate with carbon paper: the R&D Experimental Equipment report form, the Equipment/Weapon/Vehicle request Form, and the Accusation of Treason/Termination Voucher Request Form.

 Reception

 Richard A. Edwards reviewed Paranoia Excessory Pack in Space Gamer/Fantasy Gamer No. 81.
 Edwards commented that "I think West End has given us a selection of gimmicks for which no GM will hold off on obtaining, but I wish they would have included an adventure, a mini-adventure even, to make me feel like I was getting more for my money than some extra copies of forms."